 - Serve meals and help patients eat

-- Dispense medication, depending on their training level and the state in which they work
+- Dispense medication, depending on training level and individual state regulations

 - Collect blood specimens using phlebotomy skills